Exponential twist of probability measures: drift correction in term of a generalized gradient: Examples of applications

 \item The martingale problem in \cite{IssoglioRussoDistDriftBesov} is stated on the canonical space of the continuous functions on $C([0,T], \R^d)$ instead on $D([0,T], \R^d)$.
-However, using similar arguments as in the discussion following Remark \ref{rmk:MarkovCC} at the level of the Zvonkin transformed process, one can show that the jump measure is necessarily zero, whenever the martingale problem is formulated in the space of c\`adl\`ag functions. \end{enumerate} \end{remark}
+However, using similar arguments as in the discussion following Remark \ref{rmk:MarkovCC} at the level of the Zvonkin transformed process, one can show that the jump measure is necessarily zero, whenever the martingale problem is formulated in the space of c\`adl\`ag functions. \item The canonical process $X$ under the probability measure $\P$ is a weakly finite quadratic variation process. \end{enumerate} \end{remark}